Ankomahene/react-course-guide/README.md

  >>> States

 ##### States vrs Props
- ++Similarities++
+ Similarities
 > Both are object

 > Both can be used when rendering

 > Changes to both cause re-render

 Differences
->Props come from above
+> Props come from above

-State is defined in component itself
+> State is defined in component itself
+---
 >Props Can’t be changed by component itself

-State can be Changed by Component itself
+> State can be Changed by Component itself

 **Default props Value**
 `(Component.defaultProps = {key:value})`